mbeckem/tiro/docs/design/heap.md

 They are used to obtain memory for most object types (see also the section about large object chunks).

 The first few bytes of a page contain the fixed size page header, which is then followed by a small embedded bitmap.
 The size of the bitmap depends on the number of cells.
-(TODO: Section marking bitmap) All remaining space within the page is split into cells (TODO: Section cell) which will be used for object allocations.
+All remaining space within the page is split into cells which will be used for object allocations.
 Cell 0 starts directly after the marking bitmap, and the last cell is located at the end of the page (minus some potential padding).

 All pages have the same size, which must always be a power of two.